paparazzi/esp8266_udp_firmware/README.md

 With this firmware, you can use an ESP8266 WiFi module for telemetry icw a UAS that runs Paparazzi autopilot code.
 To connect there are two option.
 The frist is that the module can work as a client that connects to a Hotspot.
 For example, you can have the ESP module connect to the a same router as your computer.
 The second option is to set it up as a Router itself, then just connect your PC to this module, just select SSID you gave it.

+# BOM

+To make the modification one nees some 0402 SMD components:

+- 5x 4k7 Resistor
+- 1x 1k  Resistor
+- 1x     Blue LED

 # Building

 To create the module just buy a regular ESP09 module, available from many suppliers.